-Definition of Sanctions - The Board of Regents and the President of Texas Southern University have delegated primary responsibility for student discipline to The Office of Student Conduct and Judicial Affairs.
-The Office of Student Conduct and Judicial Affairs is assigned direct operational responsibility for the administration of the Student Code of Conduct within the University.
+Section IV Definition of Sanctions

+The Board of Regents and the President of Texas Southern University have delegated primary responsibility for student discipline to the Vice President for Student Services/Dean of Students.
+The Vice President for Student Services/Dean of Students is assigned direct operational responsibility for the administration of the Student Code of Conduct within the University.
 Consistent with this responsibility, certain disciplinary sanctions may be imposed on students found in violation of the Student Code of Conduct.
 These sanctions for violations of disciplinary rules and regulations may consist of, but are not limited to the following:

-- 1. Expulsion: Permanent involuntary separation from the University, prohibits a student from ever attending the University, enrolling in any University courses and/or being present on University premises (i.e. property owned, leased, controlled, used, or occupied by the University, including property physically removed from the main campus), without the prior written permission of the Vice President for Student Life and Engagement.
+- 1. Expulsion: Permanent involuntary separation from the University, prohibits a student from ever attending the University, enrolling in any University courses and/or being present on University premises (i.e. property owned, leased, controlled, used, or occupied by the University, including property physically removed from the main campus), without the prior written permission of the Vice President for Student Services/Dean of Students.
 Expulsion will be noted on the student's permanent record. - 2.
-Suspension: Involuntary separation or withdrawal from the University for a specified period of time, which prohibits the student from being on the University premises without the prior written permission of the Vice President for Student Life and Engagement.
+Suspension: Involuntary separation or withdrawal from the University for a specified period of time, which prohibits the student from being on the University premises without the prior written permission of the Vice President for Student Services/Dean of Students.
 It also involves the loss of the privilege of registration for any University courses.
-A suspended student must petition the Vice President for Student Life and Engagement for readmission.
+A suspended student must petition the Vice President for Student Services/Dean of Students for readmission.
 Suspension will be noted on the student's permanent record. - 3.
-Status of Students Suspended for Disciplinary Reasons: Students under disciplinary suspension are required to disassociate themselves from the University except for appointments that have been made to conduct official university business approved in advance by the Vice President for Student Life and/or Judicial Affairs. - 4.
+Status of Students Suspended for Disciplinary Reasons: Students under disciplinary suspension are required to disassociate themselves from the University except for appointments that have been made to conduct official university business approved in advance by the Office of the Vice President for Student Services/Dean of Students. - 4.
 Disciplinary Probation: Conditions imposed for a definite period of time, with or without a loss of privileges.
 During this time the student's behavior is monitored and critically examined.
 Any misconduct while on disciplinary probation may result in a more serious sanction or expulsion.
-Probation will be noted on the student's permanent record during the period of probation. - Disciplinary Warning: An official written notice of unacceptable behavior, emphasizing the fact that further misconduct may result in the more serious disciplinary sanction of probation, suspension, or expulsion. - 6.
+Probation will be noted on the student's permanent record during the period of probation. - 5.
+Disciplinary Warning: An official written notice of unacceptable behavior, emphasizing the fact that further misconduct may result in the more serious disciplinary sanction of probation, suspension, or expulsion. - 6.
 Disciplinary Reprimand: An official written criticism for the first violation of the Student Code of Conduct when misconduct is less serious. - 7.
 Revocation of Admission and/or Degree: revocation of admission and/or degree may be imposed for fraud, misrepresentation, or other violations of University rules/policies in obtaining admission or a degree, or for other serious violations committed by an applicant or by a student prior to the awarding of the degree.